sourcegraph/about/handbook/engineering/campaigns/goals.md

 # Goals

-## Deliver campaigns to as many users as possible
+# Overarching goal: Deliver campaigns to as many users as possible
 Campaigns are GA and already create value for some early adopters.
 The next step is to onboard a broader audience.
 Campaigns will be most valuable for users with large codebases and teams, which are more likely to be found at large tech startups or in the enterprise.
 Therefore, our primary goal now is to increase adoption of campaigns for our enterprise customers.
 Longer term, we want to push continuous code maintenance and campaigns to every developer.